Using Manipulatives to Teach Elementary Mathematics | Free Printables

 Place three cookie sheets and three sets of fraction magnets in a specific area of our classroom.
 The students are the clients, and teachers should assume the role of the cashier.
 Post images of various things with fractional pricing from the shop.
 The students must multiply several items to a specified total.
 They can alternate acting as the cashier after they thoroughly grasp the concept.

-Sand Timer for Time Management
+Sand Hourglass for Time Management

 Sometimes our children can’t manage their time in the examination hall.
 So I think I can teach my students time management through a game.